Community participation funding

-- Additional funds for a project already funded by a Department grant program
+- Additional funds/recurring funds for a project already funded by a DSR grant program.

 - Catering costs.

-- Read these guidelines for Community Participation Funding and make sure that budget items are eligible.
+- Read the guidelines for Community Participation Funding and make sure that budget items are eligible.

-- Submit the application to your closest Department office.
-All regional applications need to be submitted to the Department regional office.
+- Complete and submit the finalised application to the closest DSR office.
+All regional applications need to be submitted to the closest regional DSR office.

 How will my application be assessed?

 Eligible applications will be assessed against the following criteria: